Partial Seizures (CPS)

 - Your risk of vision loss may be higher the more SABRIL you take daily and the longer you take it

-Brain pictures taken by magnetic resonance imaging (MRI) show changes in some babies after they are given SABRIL.
+- Brain pictures taken by magnetic resonance imaging (MRI) show changes in some babies after they are given SABRIL.
 It is not known if these changes are harmful.

 - If you are breastfeeding or plan to breastfeed, SABRIL can pass into breast milk and may harm your baby.
 If you are pregnant or plan to become pregnant, it is not known if SABRIL will harm your unborn baby.
 You and your healthcare provider will have to decide if you should take SABRIL while you are pregnant.

-Please see SABRIL Medication Guide and full Prescribing Information including Boxed Warning and dosing instructions for SABRIL for Oral Solution on this website or call toll-free 1-888-45-SHARE (1-888-457-4273).
+Please see SABRIL Medication Guide, full Prescribing Information including Boxed Warning, and Instructions for Use; or call toll-free 1-888-45-SHARE (1-888-457-4273).

 Para más información, vea por favor la información que prescribe completa incluyendo la advertencia encajonada, guía de la medicación y las instrucciones de uso.